DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 	- Examples Include:

-		- An attacker sends deauthentication packets to users connected to a public Wi-Fi network, causing them to lose connectivity.
+		- An attacker sends de-authentication packets to users connected to a public Wi-Fi network, causing them to lose connectivity.

 		- Disrupting a business's wireless network during a critical meeting by sending disassociation frames to all connected devices.